 Many police department policies are ambiguous.
 If you have been arrested, you will likely find out soon enough why.
 You can ask questions or hire a criminal defense lawyer to do it on your behalf.

 Ask a Maryland Criminal Defense Lawyer if Police Don’t Tell You Why The Are Arresting You

 Hiring an experienced criminal defense lawyer is the best way to find out details about your arrest as soon as possible.
-At the Law Offices of Randolph Rice, our attorney has decades of experience in Maryland’s courts and criminal justice system.
+At the Rice, Murtha & Psoras, our attorney has decades of experience in Maryland’s courts and criminal justice system.
 We seek answers for clients on a daily basis and fight for their innocence.
 Call our Dundalk-based criminal defense team for a free and confidential consultation at (410) 431-9011.